brucemack/brucemack.github.io/ampersand/index.md

 bandwidth of the FFT.
 In this case it's 48,000/1024 = 46.875 Hz.
 Without this restriction you end up with measurement distortion caused by spectral "bin spreading."
+* I remove a block of samples from the start of audio before applying the FFT to eliminate the effect of any start-up distortions caused by the FIR filter delay line.
 * The noise floor of my FFT methodology was measured by performing the total distortion analysis on the original test tone before any resampling.
 I measured a distortion of about -91dB flat across the band.
 I think we